strombergdev/pixelview-docs/docs/setup-obs.md

 ## Change bitrate <a name = "changebitrate"></a>
 - Adjust the bitrate in OBS by going to Settings, Output and setting it to a value between 1000-12000 Kbps.

-- Then go to the login.pixelview page and change h264 bitrate as well.
-This is the setting we use to generate the h264 for Chrome/Firefox on our server.
+- Then go to the login.pixelview page and change Chrome/Firefox h264 bitrate as well to match.

 ## Troubleshooting <a name = "troubleshooting"></a>
 If you are seeing artefacts or other glitches in the stream there are a couple of settings to change.